brian-j-smith/MachineShop/README.md

     and specificity.
--   Graphical and tabular performance summaries: calibration curves, confusion matrices, partial dependence plots, performance curves, lift curves, and variable importance.
+-   Graphical and tabular performance summaries: calibration curves, confusion matrices, partial dependence plots, performance curves, lift curves, and model-specific and permutation-based variable importance.
 -   Model tuning over automatically generated grids of parameter values and randomly sampled grid points.
 -   Model selection and comparisons for any combination of models and